tldr-pages/tldr/pages/common/ssh-keygen.md

 `ssh-keygen`

-- Generate an ed25519 key with 100 key derivation function rounds and specify the file in which to save the key:
+- Generate an ed25519 key with 100 key derivation function rounds and save the key to a specific file:

 `ssh-keygen -t {{ed25519}} -a {{100}} -f {{~/.ssh/filename}}`